dotnet/docfx/docs/reference/docfx-json-reference.md

 - `alphabetic` (default): Sort enum members in alphabetic order.
 - `declaringOrder`: Sort enum members in the order as they are declared in the source code.

+### `includePrivateMembers`

+Specifies whether private or internal APIs are included in the generated docs.
+The default value is `false`.

+### `includeExplicitInterfaceImplementations`

+Specifies whether explicit interface implementations are included in the generated docs.
+The default value is `false`.

 ## `pdf`

 Configuration options that are applied for `docfx pdf` command: